technik-gegg/OctoPrint-Smuff/README.md

 ## Recent Changes

+**V1.2.2** - bug fixes

+- fixed a couple of minor bugs, introduced by the new IDEX feature when plugin is operating in "Single mode" (when option "2nd SMuFF" isn't ticked).

 **V1.2.1** - Added pseudo commands *@SMuFF T++* / *@SMuFF T--* handling

 - extended the tool change pseudo GCode to handle **T++** / **T--** instructions, which will automatically increment or decrement the current tool number in order to achieve an automatic tool change, whenever a filament runout has been detected (for continous printing).